nort-cnc-control/nortcnccontrol_old/README.md

 * UI
 * G-Code parser
 * G-Code processor, which builds commands for cnc realtime board
-* Interface for cnc realtime board
+* Interface for realtime operations board
 * Interface for spindel frequency changer.

 Running in emulation mode

 $ ./cnccontrol.py -e

-In this case commands for realtime board and frequency changer will be printed in terminal
+In this case commands for realtime operations board and frequency changer will be printed in terminal